Star ✨ on GitHub

 }

-// Step 3: Check if the user is in the same voice channel
+// Step 3: Check if the user is in the same voice channel as the bot.

 if (message.member.voice.channel?.id !== player.voiceChannelId) {